-According to data from Statista, the biggest challenge for business is in the UK is attracting customers with 80% of business owners citing this as their top concern.
+According to data from Statista, the biggest challenge for businesses in the UK is attracting customers, with 80% of business owners citing this as their top concern.

 It seems British businesses have a lead generation problem but this is nothing new – attracting customers has always been a challenge.
 The good news is there are more opportunities within reach than ever, thanks to the latest marketing technologies.